-With Julie Jansen, Career and Executive Coach and Author, we have pulled together this companion to the Cancer and Careers Interview Cheat Sheet.
-These essential interview questions will help you get ready for what you might be asked in an interview.
+With Julie Jansen, career and executive coach and author, we have pulled together this companion to the Cancer and Careers Interview Cheat Sheet.
+Use these essential interview questions to help you prepare for your interview.

-Remember the best way to prepare for an interview is to practice, practice, practice!
-Set up times with your friends, family or social worker to hold mock interviews, this will allow you to get more comfortable hearing and answering these questions out loud.
-Download the guide here, and for additional job search and interview tips visit our Looking for Work section.
+The best way to boost your confidence going into an interview is to practice, practice, practice!
+Set up times with your friends, family or social worker to hold mock interviews; this will allow you to get more comfortable hearing and answering these questions out loud.
+For additional job-search and interview tips, visit our Looking for Work section.

-For the mock interviewer: pick and choose from this list to help the interviewee get a feeling for answering these questions out loud.
-Don’t just ask them in order, and be sure to listen to the answers and ask follow up questions.
-Remember, to be the most helpful, you want to imagine yourself as someone hiring for a specific job and truly assessing a candidate based on their answers to these questions.
-Also, it is hard for the person answering the questions to remember what they said so be sure to write down anything that would be useful for them to know (be it something you thought was really strong or really weak) after your practice session.
+For the mock interviewer: Pick and choose from this list to help the interviewee get a feeling for answering these questions out loud, in real time.
+Switch the order, listen carefully to the answers and ask follow-up questions.
+Try to imagine yourself as someone hiring for a specific job and truly assessing a candidate based on their answers.
+Also, it can be hard for the person answering the questions to remember what they said, so be sure to write down anything that would be useful for them to know (whether it’s something you thought was really strong or really weak) after their practice session.

-For the mock interviewee: prepare answers to these questions and come up with as many real examples as you can.
-To start, try using the Cancer and Careers Interview Cheat Sheet and then see what else you need to think about after you have filled that in.
-To make it as authentic as possible tell your mock interviewer what kind of job you are applying for, what level and anything else you want them to know in order to get into the character of prospective employer for you.
+For the mock interviewee: Prepare answers to these questions and come up with as many real-life examples as you can.
+To start, try using the Cancer and Careers Interview Cheat Sheet.
+After you have filled that in, see what additional topics you need to give some thought to.
+To make it as authentic as possible, tell your mock interviewer what kind of job you are applying for — including what level — plus anything else you want them to know in order for them to get into the character of the prospective employer.